Odn07/alx-low_level_programming/0x02-functions_nested_loops/README.md

 6. 6-abs.c: A function that computes the absolute value of an interger.
 7. 7-print_last_digit.c: Write a function that prints the last digit of a number.

+8. 8-24_hours.c: A function that prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59.